Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 in 10'000 or 500'000 rooms.

-As a contributor of the [Matrix Rust SDK][matrix-rust-sdk], I feel pretty concerned by the performance of this set of libraries that aim at developing Matrix clients.
+As a contributor of the [Matrix Rust SDK][matrix-rust-sdk], I feel pretty concerned by the performance of this set of libraries aiming at developing Matrix clients.
 This project is used for this magnitude of different projects, and must provide great performances in all situations.